DashBarkHuss/grid_by_example_layout8_copycat/README.md

 See more of Rachel's example layouts here: [Examples](https://gridbyexample.com/examples/page-layout/)

-See the git repo for her site here: [Git Repo](https://github.com/rachelandrew/grid-by-example)
+See the git repo for gridbyexample site here: [Git Repo](https://github.com/rachelandrew/grid-by-example)